lorenzleutgeb/atlas/typechecker/tacas/Readme.txt

-All results were computed on a machine with 32GiB main memory, and computations took on the order of less than a second up to five minutes.
+All results were computed on a machine with 32GiB main memory, and computations took on the order of less than a second up to fifteen minutes.

 ## Archiving